solo-io/workshops/gloo-edge/README.md

 > Note: To learn more about `Upstreams` check the [Upstream API documentation](https://docs.solo.io/gloo-edge/latest/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/upstream.proto.sk/#upstream)

-This is cool and all, but do "I" have to create all the upstreams? *sob
+This is cool and all, but do "I" have to create all the upstreams? *sad

 No, Gloo Edge does it for you!
 It uses a discovery mechanism to create upstreams automatically!
 This covers the majority of the cases, but whenever you are using a resource that is not automatically discovered, remember that you can create the upstream manually using Kubernetes CRs.